rackerlabs/support-how-to/content/rackspace-email/manage-domain-aliases-with-the-cloud-office-control-panel.md

 terminology ("domain alias" versus "accepted domain") and functionality (such as how email is redirected):

--   Domain alias&mdash;If you are a Rackspace Email customer, you will create a domain alias.
+-   Domain alias - If you are a Rackspace Email customer, you will create a domain alias.
 Email sent to the domain alias is automatically directed to the corresponding mailbox in the original domain.
 For example, if **mycompany.biz** is a domain alias **for mycompany.com**, when someone sends an email to **bob@mycompany.biz** it is  automatically redirected to **bob@mycompany.com**.
--   Accepted domain&mdash;If you are a Microsoft Exchange customer, you create an accepted domain.
+-   Accepted domain - If you are a Microsoft Exchange customer, you create an accepted domain.
 Email sent to the accepted domain can be automatically directed to any mailbox that you specify.